Rel Dowdell

 Dowdell's first feature film, Train Ride, received substantial critical acclaim.
 Produced with independent financing, the film was acquired and distributed by Sony Pictures in 2005 and was a tremendous financial success.
 Train Ride was ranked as one of the best American films that year as cited by veteran film critic Gerald Peary of The Boston Phoenix.
 The film also garnered high praise in film historian and writer Irv Slifkin's best-selling book, Filmadelphia: A Celebration of a City's Movies.
 Train Ride also won the honor of "Best Feature" at the American Theatre of Harlem Film festival in 2005.
 In addition, the film featured the last performance of acclaimed veteran actress Esther Rolle.
-The film also starred Wood Harris, Russell Hornsby, Nicole Prescott, and the late, celebrated hip-hop artist Guru.
+The film also starred Wood Harris, MC Lyte, Russell Hornsby, Nicole Prescott, and the late, celebrated hip-hop artist Guru.

-Veteran film critic Gerald Peary of The Boston Phoenix compared Dowdell to John Singleton and Spike Lee in the way that his filmmaking blends urban storytelling and suspense to tackle relevant and universal social issues that are intimately intertwined with a powerful moral message.
+Veteran film critic Gerald Peary of The Boston Phoenix has compared Dowdell to John Singleton and Spike Lee in the way that his filmmaking blends urban storytelling and suspense to tackle relevant and universal social issues that are intimately intertwined with a powerful moral message.
+Peary stated in the July 17, 2005 edition of The Boston Phoenix that Train Ride was "one of the best American movies so far this year, on screen or on video."